OrBaruk/HoneyMapping/README.md

 HoneyMapping
 ===============
-Makes use of django, and javascript to parse and display data of attacks at a honeypot infrastructure.
+Uses django and javascript to parse and display data of attacks to a honeypot infrastructure.

-Initial prototype implementation of HoneyMapping
+Instalation and Usage
 ------------------

 **Requirements:**